szliweimin/learngit/readme.txt

 version 1
- Git is free software distribute under the GPL
+ Git is free software distribute under the GP add one lineL